Homeschooling In Minnesota

 For an extensive list of great field trip ideas, please visit our Homeschool Field Trips in Minnesota

-Plus, this annual testing requirement gives you the added bonus of a yearly evaluation which will help you spot any weaknesses in your child’s skill set so you can address those in the future.
+Annual testing gives you the added bonus of yearly evaluation which will help you spot any weaknesses in your child’s skill set so you can address those in the future.
+This testing should be a breeze with Time4Learning standards based courses, especially in math and language arts, designed to meet or exceed the state content standards and course objectives.
+Learn more in our Minnesota test prep page.

 Why Time4Learning is the Leading Homeschool Curriculum in Minnesota